haribalji/Mynotebook-hackthon/README.md

 git clone https://github.com/haribalji/Mynotebook-hackthon.git

-cd Mynotebook-hackthon
+>>cd Mynotebook-hackthon

 2) Install Dependencies

-**Backend Setup**
+Backend Setup:

-cd backend
+>>cd backend
-npm install
+>>npm install

 As we use  Python for AI Summarizer:

-pip install -r requirements.txt
+>>pip install -r requirements.txt

-Frontend Setup use another terminal cd Mynotebook-hackthon npm install
+Frontend Setup use another terminal :
+>>cd Mynotebook-hackthon
+>>npm install

-3️) Setup Environment Variables
+3️) Setup Environment Variables:

 Create a ".env" file inside the "backend" folder:

-cd backend
+>>cd backend
-touch .env
+>>touch .env

-Then, copy the values from `.env.example` and fill in your own credentials:
+Then, copy the values from ".env" and fill in your own credentials:

 "backend/.env" -->path of the file GOOGLE_API_KEY=your_google_api_key